-Unfortunately, tyres don’t always wear out evenly; on some occasions, the tyre tread wears out on the outer edges rather than the middle and inner edge.
-If uneven tyre treads are prominent, the chances are your tyres have issues relating to their alignment on the wheels.
-It may also be linked to suspension problems or over/under inflated tyres, which we will go into more detail now…
+There are times when tyres that are well-inflated still display signs of wear and tear on the outer edges, rather than the middle and inner edges.
+If that’s the case, the chances are your tyres have issues with their alignment on the wheels.
+It could also be linked to suspension issues, but we’ll go into misalignments in greater detail shortly…

 Tyre bulges and cracks

 Bulges and cracks on the sidewalls of your tyres are something you should keep a keen eye on for all your tyres.
 The growing number of potholes on Britain’s roads means that it’s highly likely that at least one of your tyres could be affected.
 If you hit a pothole, or even a curb at reasonable speed, it’s possible to pick up impact bulges on the affected tyre.